General exam information

 - Mobile phones, purses and wallets may be brought into an examination room but must be placed under the student's examination desk throughout the examination.
 Mobile phones must be switched off.
 Phone and watch alarms must be de-activated.

-- Calculators and other electronic devices may only be brought into examinations where their use has been specifically authorised by the Unit Chairs.
-If calculators are permitted, students will be informed of this and it will be indicated and on the cover sheet of the examination paper.
+- Calculators may only be brought into examinations where their use has been specifically authorised by the Unit Chairs.
+If calculators are permitted, students will be informed of this and it will be indicated on the cover sheet of the examination paper.
 Where calculators are authorised, any type of calculator may be used, except devices which are not primarily calculators but which have a calculator function.
+Any information stored on a calculator must be cleared before entering the exam room.
 Calculators will not be supplied at the examination.

 - Where specific materials are required for a particular examination, such as a legal document or a table of data, they will be provided as part of the examination paper.